Time-limited treatment in structured, substance-free, live-in environments.

 Bed Based Treatment services and supports address the physical, emotional, social, intellectual, and other needs of each person who enters substance use treatment in a short- or long-term live-in setting.

-These programs are best suited for people with serious substance use issues who:
+These programs are best suited for people with moderate to severe substance use issues who:

 - Have increasing severity of substance use.

 - Tried non-bed based substance use services without success.

 - Have low levels of social supports, including unemployment or under-employment.